Our low vision pathway is designed to provide people living with sight loss with:

-- Reduce patient anxiety and increase capacity within the overburdened hospital clinic
+- Release capacity within the overburdened hospital clinic

-- High-quality, low-vision assessment, information and clinical support, and
+- High-quality, low-vision assessment, information, and clinical support

-LOCSU’s Clinical Advisory Group has developed this pathway, in consultation with visual impairment charities and patients, to be delivered by both optometrists and dispensing opticians working in community optical practice.
+LOCSU’s Clinical Advisory Group has developed this pathway, in consultation with LOCs, visual impairment charities and patients, to be delivered by both optometrists and dispensing opticians working in primary eyecare.

 Other Useful Documents